novatr9/SEM_PGS/MoBA_chronicles.md

 ## 16.12.23

 Dinka and I wrote a protocol for running SEM PGS on MoBa adding the tasks we’re working on at the moment.
 You can find it here: [google doc](https://docs.google.com/document/d/1VJSf6GZWipu-aCMFqXz3eeGK3aV1byOHL6vHYRvfMa0/edit?usp=sharing).
+It contains a step by step chronology of the files, packages/softwares, input and outputs we need for our analysis.
 This document is work in progress.

 ## 12.12.23